Adopt a friend. Save a life. Almost Home Humane Society

 What if I need to return or re-home my adopted pet?

 If you are no longer able to care for your adopted pet, AHHS will accept it back into its adoption program at any time.
+Please call ahead prior to arrival so we can ensure a kennel is set up.
+We will ask you to complete an Incoming Pet Profile to give us insight into the pets home habits and help match a future home.

 How can I adopt the stray pet that I found?